Wanggcong/FreeNeRF_plus_SparseNeRF/README.md

 ## About FreeNeRF and SparseNeRF

 - **TL;DR:** FreeNeRF uses frequency regularization and occlusion regularization to improve few-shot neural rendering.
-Both techniques can be implemented with a few lines of code.

 - **TL;DR:** We present SparseNeRF, a simple yet effective method that synthesizes novel views given a few images.
 SparseNeRF distills robust local depth ranking priors from real-world inaccurate depth observations, such as pre-trained monocular depth estimation models or consumer-level depth sensors.

 ## Installation (The installation is same to [FreeNeRF](https://github.com/Jiawei-Yang/FreeNeRF) or [SparseNeRF](https://github.com/Wanggcong/SparseNeRF)).